awwmeyy/econsim/prompts/gameplay/pickWinner.md

    - **Total Wealth (Government Capital Pool):**
      - Assess the total capital accumulated.
-   - **Economic Growth:**
-     - Evaluate the growth rate of the economy over the 50 turns.
    - **Industrial Development:**
      - Consider the number and levels of industries, including production and technology levels.
    - **Technological Advancement:**
      - Analyze advancements in technology levels across industries.
    - **Resource Utilization:**
      - Evaluate how effectively natural resources were managed and utilized.
-   - **Trade Performance:**
-     - Assess the trade balance, export volumes, and import dependencies.
-   - **Workforce Employment:**
-     - Consider employment rates of skilled and unskilled workers.
-   - **Standard of Living:**
-     - Infer based on factors like unemployment rates, availability of goods, and economic prosperity.
    - **Diversification:**
      - Evaluate the diversity of industries and economic resilience.
    - **Strategic Achievements:**
      - Consider any significant achievements, such as monopolizing a resource or technology.
+   - **Economic Output:**
+     - Assess the overall output of industries based on production levels and outputs.

 4. **Evaluation Process:**